javiermunooz/enigma_machine/README.md

 To generate keys, select option 2 in the main menu and then select the desired machine configuration.
 Once you have done this, you can select option 1 in the main menu, select the machine you just generated the keys for and start typing your plain text.

+## License 📄

+_This project was built under MIT license, which basically means do whatever you want but don't forget to credit the original author!
+A short @javiermunooz will do the trick._

+Check out [LICENSE.md](LICENSE.md) for details.

 ---
 ⌨️ With ❤️ by [javiermunooz](https://github.com/javiermunooz)